Karinhegane

-Karinhegane is an archaeological site in the eastern Sanaag region of Somaliland.
+Karinhegane is an archaeological site in the eastern Sanaag region of Puntland.
 It contains some unique polychrome rock art.

-Overview

 Karinhegane is situated between the towns of Las Khorey and El Ayo.
 It is the site of numerous cave paintings of real and mythical animals.
 Each painting has an inscription below it, which collectively have been estimated to be around 2,500 years old.